sizovs/sizovs.github.io/about.md

 I've been doing commercial software development for over 15 years.
 I quickly grew from a developer to architect, from architect to software engineering manager, from manager to IT director.
 Today, I keep writing code and organize training for experienced developers:

 <div id="training"></div>
 - 🎓 [The Principal Developer](https://principal.dev) is a 2-day masterclass for the next-gen tech leaders.
+Here I give career advice, dive deep into engineering practices, lean software development, recruiting, and mentoring.

 - 🎓 [Effective Java Software Design](https://devchampions.com/training/effective-java-software-design/) is a 2-day training for Java developers.
+This one is about designing clean and maintainable enterprise applications in Java.

+You can hire me to run a training for your team.

 I organize a conference, that turns devs into architects and engineering leaders:

 - 👨‍💻 [DevTernity](https://devternity.com) ([top 3 in Europe](https://itconference.top))

-You can hire me to run a 2-day training for your team.

 I contribute to open-source: